kayambi/CitiBike-with-Tableau/README.md

 ## Task

-**Used Python and it dependencies for data cleaning and used Tableau to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard, story or report.
+**Used Python and It`s dependencies for data cleaning and used Tableau to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard, story or report.

 The following are some questions we will need to tackle.**